 Organisms across the tree of life exhibit life history strategies to persist in environments with different levels of variability, uncertainty, and predictability.
 In annual plants, temporal variation in fitness can favor the evolution of delayed germination and seed dormancy that establish soil seed banks.
 Seed banks can buffer plant populations against environmental change and stochasticity (), increase effective population size (), and maintain genetic diversity ().
 Theory thus suggests that seed banks have key ecological and evolutionary consequences ().

-Evolutionary ecologists have classically theorized seed banks as a bet-hedging strategy that maximizes geometric mean fitness (reviewed in ).
+Evolutionary ecologists have classically theorized seed banks as a bet-hedging strategy that maximizes geometric mean fitness across years (reviewed in ).
 Because the geometric mean is multiplicative, optimal bet-hedging strategies reduce variance in geometric mean fitness even if they decrease the arithmetic mean fitness ().
 Density-independent models have been expanded to density-dependent cases with competition, in which case seed banks are an evolutionary stable strategy ().
 However, seed strategies are shaped by environments that vary in both their levels of uncertainty and predictability.
 Predictive germination is expected if seeds are able to detect and respond to cues that reliably predict fitness upon germination ().
 Ultimately, it is likely that life history strategies are the product of a combination of these factors (), an idea supported by research carried out with a guild of Sonoran Desert annuals ().

 A variety of approaches have also been used to examine support for bet hedging and predictive germination hypotheses within species.
 Studies have correlated genetic variation or morphological traits with putative bet hedging strategies (e.g. ), identified clines in seed behavior (e.g. , and correlated life history patterns with environmental variation (e.g. ).
 Experimental studies have also decomposed the multifactorial contributions to germination and dormancy, establishing that these seed behaviors are complex traits jointly influenced by genetics, maternal effects, and the environment.
 Despite this wealth of research on patterns of intraspecific variation, tests of bet hedging theory in plants in the field have been conducted by examining (co)-variation in germination, seed survival, and reproductive success in a group of species at a single site in the Sonoran Desert (e.g. ).
 Here, we examine intraspecific variation in life-history patterns of a winter annual plant with a seed bank, and use a combination of field experiments, surveys, and modeling to test whether the observed variation is consistent with bet hedging theory.